Daniel L. Coberly

 Daniel Leo Coberly (born 1954) is an American author, journalist, historian, and noted civil servant from the United States.
 The son of a Special Forces Non-commissioned officer with the United States Army and a French war bride, he was born in Fort Belvoir, Virginia.

 Early life and education

-Coberly is the son of Willie L. Coberly, a Special Forces NCO and his wife Denise.
+Coberly is the son of Willie L. Coberly, a Special Forces NCO and Denise Maria Zagni.
 Born in Fort Belvoir, Virginia, his family moved to Europe soon after his birth to follow his father's postings with the US Army.
 In 1972, Coberly started his college studies at Oklahoma State.
 He left school to join the Army during Vietnam and take advantage of the GI Bill.
 During his time in military service he continued his studies at Ball State, Jacksonville State, and UMUC.
 Coberly Graduated from Excelsior University where he earned a BS and later a MA in communications from Norwich University.

 Through his father, he is a descendant of Edward Doty, a passenger of the Mayflower and one of the signers of the Mayflower Compact, through Doty's son Joseph.
 Coberly is a direct descendant of Noah Beauchamp, and through him John Beauchamp.